- 1/2 cup butter, softened

 - Divide batter in half.
 Add cocoa to half; spread into a greased 13-in. x 9-in. baking pan.
 Spoon remaining batter on top and, if desired, swirl with a knife to marble batter.

-- Bake at 350° for 25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 2-1/2 to 3 dozen.
+Yield: 3 dozen.

 Reviews for Black-Bottom Banana Bars